OpenSlides/openslides-backend/docs/actions/committee.create.md

     manager_ids: Id[];

-    // Needs manage rights for all target committees
+    // Needs parent_id set and manage rights for all target committees
     forward_to_committee_ids: Id[];
     receive_forwardings_from_committee_ids: Id[];
 }